abisheakp197/Neutral-Trust-Infrastructure/README.md

 That's the standard for every contribution here.
 Not the fastest hack that makes a demo look impressive — the version that's actually correct, actually signed, actually verified, actually hard to break.
 If you find a weak spot, harden it.
 If you see a gap, close it with a real implementation and a real test, not a comment promising it later.
 Move fast on the work that's genuinely done, and be honest the moment something isn't.

-This is how we make this strong enough for the world it's built for — a world full of autonomous systems acting at machine speed, where the only thing standing between order and chaos is whether the trust underneath is real.

 ## Getting started

 git clone https://github.com/abisheakp197/Universal-Trust-Layer.git